yi-yvonne-yu/5544/Lab2/README.md

 - Viewers might mistakenly look for **spatial patterns** on the map, even though the chart only encodes time vs. temperature.

 To reduce these issues, I used the **Gray Earth raster** (public domain, from Natural Earth) which is neutral and low in detail, and I set the opacity to **~0.18**.
 This keeps the data marks visually dominant while still providing subtle global context.

+---

+## How to Run
+1. Place `index.html` and `GlobalTemperatures.json` in the same folder.
+2. Run a local server (needed because browsers block local JSON loads):
+   - **Python 3:**
+     ```bash
+     python -m http.server 8000
+     ```
+     Then open [http://localhost:8000/index.html](http://localhost:8000/index.html) in your browser.
+3. Interact with the scatterplots: hover over points to see exact values.